 You can purchase this hammock directly from the Republic of Durable Goods.
 However, we recommend ordering through Amazon or a source you trust (see reader comments below).

 Please note that the recent customer service complaints, while not our experience, are concerning, and we highly recommend purchasing this product through a source you trust.
-We will not be removing this review because we reviewed the product, not the company and second-hand purchasers also deserve product reviews.
+However, keep in mind that these issues happened during a year of mandatory closures and we have been informed that the company is back up and running as of Spring 2021.
+We have chosen to keep this review because we reviewed the product, not the company, and second-hand purchasers also deserve product reviews.